scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 Although still in early development, it provides useful functionality for users to speed up analysis, ranging from a growing library of included tools to different approaches for users to write their own parallel analysis.
 In simple cases, just wrapping a user supplied function is enough to immediately use PMDA but the package also provides a documented API to derive from the :code:`pmda.parallel.ParallelAnalysisBase` class.
 We showed that performance depends on the type of analysis that is being performed.
-Compute-intensive tasks such as the RDF calculation can show good strong scaling up to about a hundred cores on a typical supercomputer and speeding up the time to solution for hours in serial to minutes in parallel should make this an attractive solution for many users.
+Compute-intensive tasks such as the RDF calculation can show good strong scaling up to about a hundred cores on a typical supercomputer and speeding up the time to solution from hours in serial to minutes in parallel should make this an attractive solution for many users.
 For other analysis tasks such as the RMSD calculation and other similar ones (e.g., simple distance calculations), a single multi-core workstation seems sufficient to achieve speed-ups on the order of 10 and HPC resources would not be useful.
 But thanks to the design of Dask, running a PMDA analysis on a laptop, workstation, or supercomputer requires absolutely no changes in the code and the user is free to immediately choose the computational resource that best fits their purpose.